Risk-extension/Risk/README.md

 ## Instalation

 Installing Risk could not be easier. <br />
-Since it's a verified extension, it's available in the official [Chrome Web Store Website](https://chrome.google.com/webstore/detail/risk/akekmigldbmkkjihbcjkidlbfeihcnod "Chrome Web Store")!
+Since it's a verified extension, it's available in the official [Chrome Web Store Website](https://chrome.google.com/webstore/detail/risk/akekmigldbmkkjihbcjkidlbfeihcnod "Chrome Web Store")! <br />
 All you have to do is simply click on the "Add to Chrome" button, and that's it!
 You're ready to go.
 As soon as you open a Google Forms page, Risk will instantly load all its features.

 ## Images and Screenshots